-See Chapter 5 for Connections to Temperature Sensor Module
+See Chapter 10 for Connection Method to Strain Gauge See Chapter 5 for Connections to Temperature Sensor Module

-Next Instrument Explorer will set to automatically update dynamic parameters from the device so that we can see values as SYS changing on the shield.
-To do this either click the subtrom on the toolbar or click on the Parameters menu and select the Auto Sync item.
+Next, we will set Instrument Explorer to automatically update dynamic parameters from the device so that we can see values such as SYS changing on the screen.
+To do this either click the subtrom the toolbar or click on the Parameters menu and select the Auto Sync item.
 Note that these options toggle so be sure to leave your selection in the active state.

-From the Parameter List click the \blacksquare next to the System heading to expand this level.
+From the Parameter List click the 🗈 next to the System heading to expand this level.
 The Parameter List should look as follows: